claralarson/HPC/docs/Documentation/Systems/Vermilion/jdftx.md

 cd your_JDFTX_directory_name/jdftx
 ```

 JDFTx requires multiple software packages that handle things such as matrix diagonalization and fast fourier transforms, and is built with cmake, so modules for all of these must be loaded before executing the needed commands for the actual compilation.
+Here is the set of commands needed to build JDFTx, with annotations about the purpose of different commands

 ```
 source /nopt/nrel/apps/210929a/myenv.2110041605   # get appropriate environment